bitnami-labs/sealed-secrets/CONTRIBUTING.md

 #### Creation

-A release train is created by *branching* from `main` to `release/YYYYMMDD`, where `YYYYMMDD` is a ISO 8601 numbered timestamp of the release day date.
+A release train is launched by *branching* from `main` to `release/vX.Y.Z`.

 #### Validation

-The `release/...` branch will go through the release CI.
+The `release/vX.Y.Z` branch will go through the release CI.
+GoReleaser requires a tag to build a release, so one will be produced automatically from the release branch name `vX.Y.Z`.

 If anything fails the release branch is dropped, the issue fixed in `main` and a new release train is started on a new branch.

-#### Tagging
+#### Tracking

 Once the release passes all validations and is published, it is merged into `released`.
-Then, it is tagged with the final version, following SemVer semantics as `vX.Y.Z`.

 #### Hot-fixing releases

 If there is a need to urgently fix a show-stopper issue in the latest released version.
-A fix can be worked on right away in a `hotfix` branch directly off `released`.
+A fix can be worked on right away in a `hotfix/YYYYMMDD` branch directly off `released`.
+The `YYYYMMDD` suffix is an ISO-8601 timestamp, for tracking purposes.

-Once the fix is merged, the resulting `released` branch is manually tagged with the new patch release `vX.Y.Z` and that tag is published.
+Once the fix is ready it to be released, it is merged into `hotfix` itself and then pushed as a `release/vX.Y.Z`.

+This will produce a hotfix release unless the release CI pipeline fails for some reason.

+In case of failure, the `hotfix` branch needs more changes.
+The old release branch is removed and a new one is pushed `release/vX.Y.Z+1`.

+Once a hotfix release is completed, the `release/vX.Y.Z` if merged as `released`, as per normal procedure.
+The `hotfix` branch can ebe removed or kept for tracking or historical purposes, hotfix should be rare.

 After that, *the hotfix is back-ported to the `main` branch including the tests added to detected regressions* of that issue going forward.